-An OBL is proof of title; if the carrier delivers cargo to the consignee without presentation of the OBL, and another party presents the OBL and requests delivery, the carrier could be held liable for up to twice the full value of the cargo, plus other fees and costs.
-The bank guarantee, which may also be referred to as a financial instrument, ensures that the carrier is protected from payment of all liabilities and costs related to delivery of the cargo without presentation of the OBL.
+An OBL is proof of title; if the carrier delivers cargo to the consignee without presentation of the OBL, and another party presents the OBL and requests a delivery, the carrier could be held liable for up to twice the full value of the cargo, plus other fees and costs.
+The bank guarantee, which may also be referred to as a financial instrument, ensures that the carrier is protected from payment of all liabilities and costs related to the delivery of the cargo without the presentation of the OBL.

 Why does the bank guarantee have to be for a period of at least 24 months?

 The statute of limitations for cargo and property claims generally is twenty-four (24) months, so the guarantee must be sufficient to cover the entire period of potential liability.